 A digital workplace should allow your employees to access any company information and have the ability to collaboratively share important documents with colleagues at any time.

-Oak’s mobile app gives employees an enjoyable experience and allows them to access their company intranet wherever they are.
-This is ideal for organisations with deskless or remote workers - it gives companies the power to access their intranet solution at any time, from anywhere.
+Oak’s mobile app gives all employees an enjoyable experience and allows them to access their company intranet wherever they are.
+Deskless, remote workers, in office - it gives companies the power to access their intranet solution at any time, from anywhere.

 Surveys for Feedback